romaingd/romaingd.github.io/_posts/2018-09-10-ICLR_2-nmt_cambridge_meme.md

 #### Personal notes on structure-invariant and graph-based representations

-To me, this model seems particularly *blunt*.
+To me, this model seems somewhat coarse.
 While it is true that averaging all character embeddings removes the reliance on word structure, it also discards a huge part of the information brought by individual character.
 Unless you are using an embedding dimension that is of the order of the size of your